alinadanilaa/uni-project-repo/README.md

 - **Shop:** Discover a curated collection of handmade rugs, each crafted with care and attention to detail.
 The shop section allows visitors to explore a variety of styles, colors, and sizes to find the perfect addition to their homes.

-- **Blog:** Immerse yourself in the world of tufting through the blog, where you can delve into articles, tutorials, and discussions about the art of rug making.
-Whether you're a seasoned tufter or a beginner looking to learn, the blog section offers valuable insights and community interaction.

 - **Q&A Section:** Have questions about tufting or need advice on a project?
 The Tufting Spot website features a dedicated Q&A section where visitors can seek guidance, share experiences, and connect with fellow enthusiasts.